-- Dundee will be an internationally recognised city at the heart of a vibrant region with more and better employment opportunities for people; - Our people will be better educated and skilled within a city renowned for learning and culture; - Our children will be safe, healthy, achieving, nurtured, active, respected, responsible and included; - Our communities will be safe and feel safe.
+- Dundee will be an internationally recognised city at the heart of a vibrant region with more and better employment opportunities for people; - Our people will be better educated and skilled within a city renowned for learning and culture; - Our children will be safe, healthy, achieving, nurtured, active, respected, responsible and included: - Our communities will be safe and feel safe.

-During Q1, we were called out to 185 UFAS.
-This is 33% lower than the three-year average for that quarter.
-YTD, the total number of UFAS stands at 185 so we are showing green for achieving the HI 10 annual target.
-There has also been an 29% reduction for YTD figures from the previous year.
+During Q2, we were called out to 302 UFAS.
+This is 5% lower than the three-year average for that quarter.
+YTD, the total number of UFAS stands at 517 so we are showing green for achieving the HI 10 annual target.

-The table below lists the top five property types that had persistent call-outs due to UFAS during Q1.
+The table below lists the top five property types that had persistent call-outs due to UFAS during Q2.

 Property Types No. of UFAS

-Hospitals/Medical Care 34
+Hospitals/Medical Care 67

-Student Halls of Residence 16
+Education - Student Halls of 33

+Residence 33

+Education - Primary Schools 25

-Education - University/College 13
+Education - College/University 15

-Residential - Care Home 12

-Residential - Hotels 12
+Residential - Sheltered Housing 12